 “Sure!”
 Page responded.

-As for the plans he has for 2015 and beyond: Page relayed that he has been working on his website and the book, along with archiving his material.
+As for his 2015 plans and beyond: Page relayed that he has been working on his website and the book, along with archiving his material.
 In addition to this, he has been preparing more Led Zeppelin companion discs for release next year.

 “My plan is that I’ll be getting up to speed to play live like I did for O2.
 And I also have a very secret project in the works.
 I’m sure there will be internet forums telling you what it is,” he laughed, adding that he has much more to do.